evydsg/LeetCode-Questions/README.md

 The solution to this problem can be found in the source code provided in this repository.
 The implementation effectively manages the recording of scores based on the specified operations, utilizing a list to keep track of the scores dynamically.
 You can use the provided code as a reference or directly incorporate it into your project for similar applications.

+### 206. Reverse Linked List
+Given the head of a singly linked list, reverse the list, and return the reversed list.